daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``AX5043``, FEC framing used by the AX5043 transceiver IC.
 This uses a convolutional code, a 4x4 interleaver, and HDLC framing with the CRC16-USB.

+* ``USP``, the `Unified SPUTNIX Protocol`_, which is based on CCSDS concatenate frames with custom synchronization and a PLS based on DVB-S2.

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.